fommil/fpmortals/manuscript/wip.md

 #### `JsEncoder`

-We have already noted that an `Divisible[JsEncoder]` is not possible, but we can implement `Deriving` directly, which has no laws, and also provides access to field names.
+We have already noted that a lawful `Divisible[JsEncoder]` is not possible, but we can implement `Deriving` directly, which has no laws, and also provides access to field names.

 We have some choices to make with regards to JSON serialisation:

 1. Should we include `null` values?
-We choose to not include fields if the value is a `JsNull`.
+We do not include fields if the value is a `JsNull`.
 2. How do we encode the name of a coproduct?
-We choose to use a special field name `type` to hold the name.
+We use a special field `"type"` to disambiguate coproducts.
 3. How do we deal with coproducts that are not `JsObject`?
-We choose to put such values into a special field named `xvalue`.
+We put such values into a special field `"xvalue"`.

 A> If the default derivation is not palatable to a user of the API, that user can A> provide a custom instance on the companion of their data type.
 More complicated